jubriledun/HNGProjects/stage1/README.md

 # Task: Number Classification API
 Create an API that takes a number and returns interesting mathematical properties about it, along with a fun fact. <br>
-Monitoring was also setup for the API endpoints using Uptime Kuma <br> <br>
+Monitoring was also setup for the API endpoints using Uptime Kuma. <br>

 ## Steps:
 ### Setup EC2 on AWS to host API